zineanteoh/changeplusplus-challenge2021/README.txt

 > Responsible for alerting user of their correctness

 Reflection on the Challenge
 > This challenge taught me a lot.
-This was my first time learning React, writing API, learning Node.js, and performing web scraping.
+This was my first time learning React, writing RESTfulAPI, learning Node.js, and performing web scraping.
 I was glad that I managed to take things one step at a time (not to be overwhelmed by the amount of 'new knowledge' and beat myself for not knowing them).
-At times I felt clueless (i.e. How do I scrape and process the songs into an array?), but I still managed to learn how to do so by googling and finding the relevant resources.
+At times I felt clueless (i.e. How do I scrape and process the songs into an array?), but I still managed to learn how to do most of the things by googling, thinking, and occasionally trial-and-errors.

 Challenges I faced
-> Knowing my limitations - I originally had a more ambitious idea for this challenge, but decided to dump that because I knew I was not experienced enough for it.
+> Knowing my limitations - I originally had more ambitious ideas for this challenge, but decided to scratch that because I knew I was not experienced enough for it.
 I settled for a tetris-like game mechanics instead.
-> Designs - I don't consider myself the best designer, and I definitely think there are many design-related things that could be improved.
+> Designs - I don't consider myself the best designer, and I definitely think there are many design-related things that could be improved (font-readability, color choices, borders, so many...)
-> General programming structure - As much as I can I tried to make my code readable for others.
+> General programming structure - As much as I can I try to make my code readable for others.
 However, I often think that certain parts of my code can certainly be improved, whether that is readability or efficiency.
-It is still something that I have to work on.
+It is still something that I have to work on (any feedback is appreciated)